christc4/web/sites/avsbq.org/mal/think/index.md

 Have you ever heard a crackhead say they don&apos;t have enough money for crack? no. they still go out and get it. do the same with your dreams!

-90% of gambling addicts quit right before they're about to hit it big
+90 percent of gambling addicts quit right before they're about to hit it big

 Yeah he got a disability, dis ability to cook